Course Outline

 Details of early feedback on progress

-The course includes an early assessment Task in Week 4 to give feedback on progress.
+The course includes a formative assessment task in Week 2 to give early feedback on progress.

 Assessment tasks